On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Analog SGD with Asynchronous Pipeline in Different Perspectives

-Involving multiple devices and data at each time step, pipeline algorithms, especially asynchronous pipeline, are usually hard to figure out.
+Involving multiple accelerators and data at each time step, pipeline algorithms, especially the asynchronous pipeline, are usually hard to figure out.
 To facilitate the understanding, we list the Analog SGD under two different perspectives.
-In \emph{worker perspective}, we pay more attention to how worker $m$ processes a flow of data; see Algorithm \ref{algorithm:analog-pipeline-worker}.
-In \emph{data perspective}, we focus on how a sample $\xi_k$ flows through each worker; see Algorithm \ref{algorithm:analog-pipeline-data}.
+In \emph{accelerator perspective}, we pay more attention to how accelerator $m$ processes a flow of data; see Algorithm \ref{algorithm:analog-pipeline-accelerator}.
+In \emph{data perspective}, we focus on how a sample $\xi_k$ flows through each accelerator; see Algorithm \ref{algorithm:analog-pipeline-data}.
+To clarify the relationship, the computational dependency is plotted in Fig. \ref{figure:asyn-pipeline-formulation}.